Total Parenteral Nutrition (TPN)

 Use a central venous catheter, with strict sterile technique for insertion and maintenance.

-Monitor patients closely for complications (eg, related to central venous access, glucose levels, electrolyte and mineral levels, hepatic or gallbladder effects; reactions to lipid emulsions, and volume overload or dehydration).
+Monitor patients closely for complications (eg, related to central venous access; abnormal glucose, electrolyte, mineral levels; hepatic or gallbladder effects; reactions to lipid emulsions, and volume overload or dehydration).